Code-Institute-Submissions/wrestle-match/README.md

 - [HTML Color Codes](https://htmlcolorcodes.com/) - HTML Color Codes was used to help choose the colour scheme and obtain the relative hex codes for each colour.

-- [Coolors](https://coolors.co/) - Coolors was used to quickly get 'inbetween' colours and relative hex codes and save my chosen scheme as an image.
+- [Coolors](https://coolors.co/) - Coolors was used to quickly get 'in-between' colours and relative hex codes and save my chosen scheme as an image.

 - [Shutterstock](https://www.shutterstock.com/home) - Shutterstock provided the ring and steel cage background images.